ClaraTurp/OCLCDiscovery_CourseReserves_Report/README.md

     In the command prompt type: python courseReserves_report_script.py The script will ask you to choose a text file containing urls to each course.

-    I used a browser add-on (Copy Links (Chrome), or Copy Selected Links (Firefox and Chrome)) to copy all selected hyperlink on the web page       to create the courseReserves_Url file.
+    I used a browser add-on (Copy Links (Chrome), or Copy Selected Links (Firefox and Chrome)) to copy all selected hyperlinks on the web page       to create the courseReserves_Url file.

 The report will be exported in a CSV file called: courseReserves_results.csv